consp1racy/material-navigation-drawer/README.md

 The width will be one of the following:
 - On phones: Smallest screen width minus 56dp, maximum 280dp.
 The width is same in both portrait and landscape.
-- On tablets: Effectively always 320dp.
+- On tablets: ~~Effectively always 320dp.~~ 280dp.
+Because it looks better (on 7" tablet the drawer has less than half screen width) and everyone's using it.

 **I want the drawer to have a different background!**